Gastronomo22/gsoc-2025-gnn-examples/README.md

 GIN model for graph classification on the MUTAG dataset, adapted from PyTorch Geometric’s `gin.py`.
 Uses sum pooling and a simple training loop to classify whole graphs.

+### `sage_link_prediction.jl`
+A PyG-inspired example that uses GraphSAGE to perform link prediction on the Cora dataset.
+The model learns to predict whether an edge exists between two nodes, using dot-product scoring on learned embeddings.
+Positive and negative samples are generated from the graph structure, and training is done with binary cross-entropy loss.